Placeholder-Software/wasmbox/docs/reference/code/wasmtime/memory.md

 title: Memory
 ---

-A `Memory` represents a contiguous array of bytes.
+A `Memory` represents a contiguous array of bytes that WASM code can read and write.
 The `Memory` class is a wrapper around the [`wasmtime::Memory`](https://docs.rs/wasmtime/latest/wasmtime/struct.Memory.html) struct.

 ## Properties